PrefectHQ/prefect-gcp/docs/gcp-worker-guide.md

 --args "prefect","worker","start","--install-policy","always","-p","my-cloud-run-pool","-t","cloud-run"
 ```

 After running this command, you'll be prompted to specify a region.
-Choose the same region that you specified when creating the Cloud Run work pool in the second step of this guide.
+Choose the same region that you selected when creating the Cloud Run work pool in the second step of this guide.
 The next prompt will ask if you'd like to allow unauthentiate invocations to your worker.
 For this guide, you can select "No".

 After a few seconds, you'll be able to see your new `prefect-worker` service by navigating to Cloud Run page of your Google Cloud console!
 Let's not leave our worker hanging, it's time to give it a job.

 ### Step 4.
 Deploying a Flow
 Let's prepare a flow to run as a Cloud Run job.
-In this section of the guide, we'll "bake" our code into a Docker image, and push that image to GCR.
+In this section of the guide, we'll "bake" our code into a Docker image, and push that image to Google Cloud Container Registry (GCR).

 ####Writing a Flow
-First, create a new directory and a sub-directory called `flows`.
+First, create a new directory.
+This will serve as the root of your project's repository.
+Within the directory, create a sub-directory called `flows`.
-Navigate to the `flows` subdirectory and create a new script.
+Navigate to the `flows` subdirectory and create a new flow.
 Feel free to write your own, but here's a ready-made script for your convenience.

 ```python
 import httpx